runtimerevolution/python-knowledge-base/docs/image_field.md

 generation of images with the color blue.
 In this case, `factory.Faker("color")` will generate random color names which will result in the generation of images with diferent colors for each `cover_image`.

-## Image Field Views Tests
+## ImageField Views Tests

-To test the views that involve the cover_image attribute you can simply generate an image based on the implemented factory for the cover image just like the example below.
+To test the views that involve the `cover_image` attribute you can simply generate an image based on the implemented factory for the cover image just like the example below.

 ````python